AFD-Net: Adaptive Fully-Dual Network for Few-Shot Object Detection: Experiments

 \subsection{Ablation Study}

-In this section, we conduct relative ablations in 3/10-shot scenarios on the first base/novel split of PASCAL VOC.
-Results in all experiments are obtained by averaging over multiple random runs.
+In this subsection, we conduct relative ablations in 10-shot scenario on the first base/novel split of PASCAL VOC.
+Results in all experiments are obtained by averaging over 10 random runs, as 10 is sufficient to provide statistically stable results in this scenario.

-\textbf{Effect of fusion.} To examine the effectiveness of Adaptive Fusion Mechanism in Dual Query Encoder and Dual Attention Generator, we compare the performance of various feature fusion combinations and report $AP_{50}$ of novel classes in 10-shot setup, as shown in Tabel \ref{tab:4}, where $j\text-i,j \in\{\textit{cls}, \textit{reg}\}, i \in\{\textit{conv}, \textit{fc}\}$ in the header represents applying extractor \textit{i} in subtask \textit{j}.
-The existence of two extractors within a branch indicates that the information fusion is applied (\eg, the regression branch in Fig.\ref{fig:3} can be represented by ``\textit{reg-fc} \textit{\&} \textit{reg-conv}'').
+{\bfseries Effect of Feature Fusion.} To examine the effectiveness of Adaptive Fusion Mechanism in the design of Dual Query Encoder and Dual Attention Generator, we compare the performance of various feature fusion combinations and report $AP_{50}$ of novel classes in 10-shot setup, as shown in Tabel \ref{tab:4}, where $j\text-i,j \in\{\textit{cls}, \textit{reg}\}, i \in\{\textit{conv}, \textit{fc}\}$ in the header represents applying extractor \textit{i} in subtask \textit{j}.
+The existence of two extractors within a branch indicates that the information fusion is applied (\emph{e.g.}, the regression branch in Fig.\ref{fig:3} can be represented by ``\textit{reg-fc} \textit{\&} \textit{reg-conv}'').
 In \textit{Ablation 1-4}, we adopt only one extractor in each branch without feature fusion.
 Among these four experiments, ``\textit{cls-conv} \textit{\&} \textit{reg-fc}'' achieves the best performance, while ``\textit{cls-fc} \textit{\&} \textit{reg-conv}'' performs the worst, indicating that \textit{conv} extractor prefers classification and \textit{fc} extractor is more suitable for bounding box regression in the first split on PASCAL VOC dataset.
-This is consistent with the observations in Section \ref{4_3}.
+This is consistent with the observations in Section \ref{E_C}.
 In \textit{Ablation 5-7}, feature fusion is adopted in only one branch and boost the detection performance, suggesting that leveraging information from unfocused tasks is essential in each subtask.
-Applying feature fusion in both branches shown in \textit{Ablation 8} obtains the best performance, further verifying the effectiveness of Adaptive Fusion Mechanism.
+Applying feature fusion in both branches, as shown in \textit{Ablation 8}, obtains the best performance, further verifying the effectiveness of Adaptive Fusion Mechanism.